BhavanaMP/gitlearn/gitreadme.md

 ### What is a repository?

 Storage space where the projects live.
-Can be a folder on local computer or can be storage space on another online host such as Github.
+Can be a folder on local computer or can be storage space on another online host such as Github. **Github is a web-based git repository hosting service**

 ### What is Git?

-Git is a Distributed Version Control tool.
+**Git is a Distributed Version Control tool**.
 It supports distributed non-linear parallel workflows, allows the team of developers work together on same project even remotely and enables them to easily merge their changes into one source.

 ### Workflow of git